A few days ago, a friend asked me if I had any pictures from my MRIs. (I’ll talk about why in another post.)

 “Holy cow,” I said.
 “That is easy.
 Thanks!”

-There are more than 2,600 images on the disk, but here are a couple.
+There are more than 2,600 images on the disk, but here is one.
 I didn’t consult with the doc on them, so there aren’t a lot of questions I can answer, but I do invite you all to say hello to that glowy thing toward the center of the top-down slices.
 Looking at it isn’t as scary as I imagined it would be.
 My eye holes are way creepier than the tumor, don’t you think?